craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 1.3.1 =
-* New: Add a setting on the "Form" tab to disable registrations for new and existing events by default
+* New: Add a setting on the "Form" tab to disable registrations for new and existing events by default.
-* Fix: Fixed encoding issue for .csv exporter that was not encoding certain characters correctly
+* Fix: Fixed encoding issue for .csv exporter that was not encoding certain characters correctly.
+* Fix: Improved sanitization of some custom field entries.

 = 1.3 =
 * New: Add more custom text input fields to the form using the "+ Add Field" button on the "Form" tab.